 If you’re wondering how to switch car insurance companies, you’ll be happy to know that it’s not as complicated as you might think.
 Having an idea of how the process works can help to ensure that you get the best coverage.
-We’ll review how to switch car insurance in this step-by-step article.
+We’ll review how to change car insurance in this step-by-step article.

 Your first step in getting the best auto insurance coverage should be to see what other companies are offering.
 Here at The Zebra, our online quoting process allows you to get real-time, bindable quotes from different insurance companies on a local and national scale.
 We take your privacy seriously, which is why we don't even ask for your phone number, making it impossible for us to spam you.
-Enter your zip code below to get started!
+Enter your ZIP code below to get started.

 As you start requesting car insurance quotes from other companies, it’s important to start thinking about what your current insurance policy covers and the coverage you’ll need going forward.
 Do you need collision, comprehensive, and uninsured/underinsured coverage?
 What’s your deductible?
 If you’ve just moved to a new state, what is the minimum level of insurance required by your state?

 This information can be found on your declarations page of your current policy.
 You should always keep a copy of this page — also called a “dec page” — on-hand at home.
 More specifically, you should have your current dec page directly in front of you when requesting auto insurance quotes.
 If you do not have one at home, request a hard copy via your current insurer or try to access your account online.

 FYI, you need comprehensive and collision coverage if:

 - Your vehicle has a loan or is leased